hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

     ]
 }
 ```
+In step 6 of the [AnonCreds Presentation Data Flow](./data_flow_presentation_overview.md#anoncreds-presentation-data-flow),
-In step 6, the Holder sends the verifiable presentation to the Verifier.
+the Holder sends the verifiable presentation to the Verifier.